top of page

 About Katrina:

-Professionally, I am a spiritual counselor, interfaith chaplain and former therapist.
-I am also a hospice volunteer, cancer survivor, shamanic practitioner, and a mother of two young adults.
-I live in an old house with my partner and two dogs, finding joy in gardening and doing deep healing work with people.
+I work as a spiritual counselor/spiritual director, shamanic mentor and expressive arts therapist.
+A long-time shamanic practitioner, I trained with the Foundation for Shamanic Studies in Core Shamanism.
+I live in an old house in Portland with three young adults and two dogs, finding joy in gardening and doing deep healing work with people.

 For more information, see https://katrinaleathers.com